 Miriam's distress behaviour was perceived to be related to her diagnosis of dementia.
 However, evidence suggests that in people with a diagnosis of dementia, co-morbid conditions, especially pain, are often not identified until their signs and symptoms become severe (Sampson et al 2009) or that distress behaviours due to pain are misinterpreted as the behavioural and psychological symptoms of dementia (BPSD).
-This is explored in the next section.
+This is explored in the section headed Assessment of pain in dementia.